johnmartinsson/adaptive-change-point-detection/README.md

 In the interest of time only 2 runs are done by default per configuration since the standard devaition is so low.
 All results should be similar, but may vary slightly.

-Please update the src/config.py script after this and change
+Please update the src/config.py script after this and change to

     results_dir : eusipco_2024_reproduced